richardvenneman/appsignal-docs/source/support/known-issues.html.md

 ### Affected versions

-- AppSignal for Ruby gem versions 2.1.x
+- AppSignal for Ruby gem versions `2.1.x` - `2.3.x` (later versions only partially affected, see [workarounds](#workaround))
-- AppSignal for Elixir package versions 0.10.x - 1.2.x
+- AppSignal for Elixir package versions `0.10.x` - `1.3.x` (later versions only partially affected, see [workarounds](#workaround))
 - In combination with hosts running [libc], not musl libc (Alpine Linux). macOS is unaffected.

 ### Description

-In version 2.1.0 AppSignal switched to an agent built against the [musl libc][musl] implementation to [support Alpine Linux][blog-gem-2.1].
+In version `2.1.0` AppSignal switched to an agent built against the [musl libc][musl] implementation to [support Alpine Linux][blog-gem-2.1].
 Adding support for Alpine Linux we switched our agent build over to musl libc.
-A DNS issue was [fixed in musl libc version 1.1.13][musl-faq-dns], which we included in the next releases of AppSignal integrations.
+A DNS issue was [fixed in musl libc version `1.1.13`][musl-faq-dns], which we included in the next releases of AppSignal integrations.

-In Ruby gem version 2.1.1 and Elixir package version 0.11.3 we also tried to fix the known ["ndots" DNS issue][musl-faq-dns] by hard-coding the DNS servers as a temporary solution.
+In Ruby gem version `2.1.1` and Elixir package version `0.11.3` we also tried to fix the known ["ndots" DNS issue][musl-faq-dns] by hard-coding the DNS servers as a temporary solution.
 This caused problems with setups that use an private internal network that blocks outgoing DNS requests.

-Ruby gem 2.4 and Elixir package 1.4 will fix this problem for all non-musl systems, by providing a separate build for these systems.

 ### Symptoms